ashupatel3012/postman-api-test-collection/README.md

 - Regression test API endpoints after product releases
 - Reproduce and document client-reported API issues
 - Share test suites with dev teams as part of bug reports

----

-## 📜 License

-MIT License — free to use and adapt.